Winipedia/pyrig/README.md

 The `install-dependencies` hook ensures that your local environment stays synchronized with the latest dependencies defined in `pyproject.toml` before each commit.

 Pre-commit hooks are automatically installed during the test session via an autouse session fixture that verifies pre-commit is properly configured.

+**Note**: The `create-root` command is NOT a pre-commit hook.
+Instead, it runs automatically as part of the `assert_config_files_are_correct` autouse session fixture, ensuring all configuration files are created and validated before tests run.

 #### `.gitignore`